MetPX/sarracenia/doc/sr_subscribe.1.rst

 of their config directory tree ( on Linux, the ~/.config/sarra/plugins.)

 There are three varieties of scripts:  do\_* and on\_*.
-Do\_* scripts are used to implement functions, replacing built-in functionality, for example, to implement additional transfer protocols.
+Do\_* scripts are used to implement functions, adding or replacing built-in functionality, for example, to implement additional transfer protocols.

 - do_download - to implement additional download protocols.

+- do_get  - under ftp/ftps/http/sftp implement the get part of the download process

 - do_poll - to implement additional polling protocols and processes.

+- do_put  - under ftp/ftps/http/sftp implement the put part of the send process

 - do_send - to implement additional sending protocols and processes.

+These transfer protocol scripts should be declared using the **plugin** option.
+Aside the targetted built-in function(s), a module **registered_as** that defines a list of protocols that theses functions supports.
+Exemple :

+def registered_as(self) :
+       return ['ftp','ftps']

+Registering in such a way a plugin, if function **do_download** was provided in that plugin than for any download of a message with an ftp or ftps url, it is that function that would be called.

 On\_* plugins are used more often.
 They allow actions to be inserted to augment the default